 Purr-fect Holiday Gifts for Cat Lovers

 All throughout hiss-tory, cats have enchanted artists with their playful personalities and captivating quirks.
 From sacred Egyptian statuettes to Japanese paintings and prints portraying the sly, the snuggly, and the snoozing, fanciful felines abound in The Met collection.
-Below, find our selection of five paw-some holiday gifts for the cat lover in your life.
+Below, explore paw-some holiday gift ideas for the cat lover in your life.

 The Favorite Cat, 1838–48.
 Lithographed and published by Nathaniel Currier (American, 1813–1888).
 Hand-colored lithograph.
 Bequest of Adele S. Colgate, 1962 63.550.159